 Pultrusion, as you may know by now, refers to a manufacturing process in which continuous lengths of fiberglass reinforced polymers with a constant cross-section are produced.

-During this process, reinforced fibers, liquid pultrusion resins, pigments, and other raw materials are normally pulled through a heated die, converting them into FRP composite products.
+During this process, reinforced fibers, liquid pultrusion resins, pigments, and other raw materials are usually pulled through a heated die, forming FRP composite products.

 While the equipment used often varies in size, the pultrusion process is usually the same everywhere.